 And the food tastes so much better with fresh herbs too!

 Okay, we can’t always do this, but there are many times that a bicycle can be used instead of a car.
 My daughter got rid of her car in California and rides her bike every where now and hasn’t looked back.

 Riding a bike during commuting hours in the city allows you to cruise past long lines of cars stuck in traffic.
 You will get yourself in shape while decompressing on the way to work with some great scenery.

-Riding a bicycle means that we use minimal fossil fuels and don’t pollute the environment.
+Riding a bicycle is one of my favorite earth day activities because it means that we use minimal fossil fuels and don’t pollute the environment.
 You will save money on gas, as well as vehicle repairs, parking fees and insurance.
 Check out how much you could save by biking to work.